sds/haml-lint/README.md

 `-h`/`--help`              | Show command line flag documentation `-v`/`--version`           | Show `haml-lint` version
 `-V`/`--verbose-version`   | Show `haml-lint`, `haml`, and `ruby` version information

+## Autocorrection

+`haml-lint` can automatically correct some of the errors that it detects.
+This includes running RuboCop on the Ruby parts of your HAML templates.

+* Run `haml-lint -a` to only do safe corrections (as defined by RuboCop)
+* Run `haml-lint -A` to also do unsafe corrections (as defined by RuboCop)

 ## Configuration